zoefoundation/.github/profile/README.md

   Drafted a basic version of the verification JS Library available for testing [on our website](https://zoe-foundation.com)

 - [ ] Protocol V2 specification  [in progress]
-  Define the V2 protocol and federation model to decentralize the product and make it resilient conversion/resizing/change of format.
+  Define the V2 protocol and a basic federation model to decentralize the product and make it resilient conversion/resizing/change of format.

 - [ ] ISCC integration
   Add similarity-based fingerprints to handle compression, edits, and re-encoding.